Skip to content

 See Find out more below for links to more information on managing green spaces and gardens for wildlife.

-Create and manage a mosaic of wildlife-rich habitats in green spaces and gardens
+Create and manage a mosaic of wildlife-rich habitats in green spaces and gardens.

 Always check what wildlife already exists before taking action.
 Consider the following as part of a well-designed green space or garden:

 • Dig more ponds!
 Even tiny ponds are important for wildlife.
-Add ramps to steep-sided ponds to help wildlife such as hedgehogs escape.
+Add ramps to steep-sided ponds to help wildlife such as Hedgehogs escape.

 • Create log piles for insects and fungi.